Oil and Gas Intellectual Property

 Working with a skilled intellectual property attorney is a reliable way to determine whether or not you should try to obtain a patent for your invention.
 Perhaps you have developed a new technique or innovative drill bit that will make it possible to reach oil deposits that weren’t accessible before.
 Your idea may be an exciting and totally new invention that no one has ever seen before.
 If it is, then it could be valuable.

-Contact the Law Offices of Jeff Williams to learn more about the patent prosecution process.
+Contact Williams IP Law to learn more about the patent prosecution process.
 Your innovation could be the key to a bright future in the oil and gas industry.
 As a Texas patent lawyer Jeff has considerable experience when it comes to working with inventors in the oil and gas industry.
-You'll know you're in good hands when you work with the Law Office of Jeff Williams.
+You’ll know you’re in good hands when you work with the Williams IP Law.